-- Seek timely advisement for academic and professional behavior concerns whenever there is a perceived need. - Follow chain of command first seeking resolution of course-related issues with the involved course director(s), then with their academic advisor, and finally with the course director. - Communicate with academic advisor if having difficulty completing the remediation plan or if there are barriers to resolving an academic, conduct or professional conduct issue. - Use resources available at the University that are appropriate such as student counseling services, disability services, or student conflict resolution services.
+- Seek timely advisement for academic and professional behavior concerns whenever there is a perceived need. - Follow chain of command first seeking resolution of course-related issues with the Involved course director(s), then with their Faculty Advisor, and finally with the Program Director. - Communicate with Faculty Advisor if having difficulty completing the remediation plan or if there are barriers to resolving an academic, behavioral, or professional conduct issue. - Use resources available at the University that are appropriate such as student counseling services, disability services, or student conflict resolution services.